henrik7264/PY_Actors/README.md

 ```

 ### Timers
-Timers are simular to schedulers, except a timer must be started before it is activated.
+Timers are similar to schedulers, except a timer must be started before it is activated.
 A timer can at anytime be stopped or restarted if needed.
 The timer has a timeout and a callback function.
 The timer is activated when it is started, and when it times out the callback function will be executed.